wb-08/PokerVision/readme.md

 ![pokerstars.gif](pokerstars.gif)

 NOTE: it only works with the theme that I have and for 6 players.
-It has been tested on ubuntu wit python version 3.8
+It has been tested on ubuntu with python version 3.8

 # Installing and Running